xcally/openchannel-facebook/README.md

 Please check to have configured correctly the ["Send" web hook](https://wiki.xcallymotion.com/display/XMD/Open+Channel#OpenChannel-WebHooks)

 * Error: connection refused ECONNREFUSED

-Please check if the application nodejs is up
+Please check if the nodejs application is up!

 * ERR!
 Error in login: Couldn't login.
 Facebook might have blocked this account.